tomeshnet/p2p-internet-workshop/module-2/worksheet/3-cards-of-tlds.md

 **Scenario: Middleman Offer**

 A few ccTLDs are managed by middlemen not necessarily by choice or in the service of financial gain or support.
 Some countries' TLDs were registered early in the TLD creation process, and representatives from that country weren't necessarily able to actually engage in the process.

 ---

-# `.ly`

-Libya's two governments, as well as other splinter groups, are competing over the ability to communicate officially via the internet, and in places it comes down simply to who holds the login details: "the government domains are distributed between the two parties and it depends on who has the password which allows them to change the details of the domain.

-**Scenario: Political Unrest**

-While similar to the government collapse scenario, this more typically refers to chaos within a government more like a revolution or coup than confluence of several factions dissolving the nation.
-Players can choose a few scenarios to resolve or not resolve their conflict.

----